Who is our Metropolitan?

 which operates through that person’s office.
 Neither

-kissing a deacon’s hand nor not kissing it is strictly
+kissing a Deacon’s hand nor not kissing it is strictly

 “right” or “wrong.”